 So you’re about to become a site supervisor or manager?
 Or you’re looking to take the next step in your career?
-Perhaps your boss has told you to go on an SSSTS or an SMSTS course?
+Perhaps your boss has told you to go on an SSSTS or SMSTS course?
 How do you know which is best?
 Project Skills Solutions offers the SSSTS course virtually via Zoom as well as face-to-face in a classroom.

 Depending on what stage of your career you are currently at, some courses will be more applicable to you than others.
 In this blog update, we are going to have a look at two of our training courses – SMSTS and SSSTS.